Search

 As the name suggests, this is gas that is produced artificially.
 Gas is produced from water in an electricity-intensive process called electrolysis.
 This concept is called power-to-gas.
 In this context, people often talk about green hydrogen.
 Green' here means that hydrogen is produced with the help of green electricity.

-The fermenter, the core of a biogas plant, is filled with the substrates (e.g. NawaRo and liquid manure from the preliminary pit).
-In the fermenter, the actual biogas formation takes place under exclusion of sunlight and oxygen.
-Depending on the initial substrate, biogas can be produced by wet or dry fermentation (= digestion).
+A biogas plant usually consists of a fermentation tank with gas storage, the so-called fermenter, as well as a pre-pit, a post-digester and fermentation residue storage.
+The fermenter, the core of a biogas plant, is filled with the substrates (e.g. NawaRo and liquid manure from the pre-pit).
+The actual biogas formation takes place in the fermenter in the absence of sunlight and oxygen.
+Depending on the initial substrate, biogas can be produced by wet or dry fermentation.
 In wet fermentation, a high water content in the fermentation substrate makes the mass stirrable and flowable.
-Dry fermentation or solid-state fermentation is carried out with stackable organic biomass without mixing.
+Dry fermentation or solid matter fermentation is carried out with stackable organic biomass without mixing.
 However, it is rather rare in Germany.
+The substrate is heated to around 35 to 55 degrees Celsius to accelerate the methane formation process.
+On average, the substrate remains in a fermenter for 30 days before it degasses in the secondary fermenter for another month.
+The resulting biogas consists of 50 to 70 percent methane, as well as carbon dioxide, hydrogen and hydrogen sulphide.
+Depending on the end use (on-site electricity generation, feeding into the natural gas grid, etc.), the biogas is further processed.
+The remaining substrate mixture from the fermenter (digestate) is then used by farmers as a high-quality fertilizer for their fields.

 • Biogenic residues (e.g. biowaste from the organic waste garbage can, plant residues, residues from agriculture such as harvest and slaughter waste, liquid manure, slurry and dung).